OuroborosGames/On-the-hill/doc/content_creation_guide.md

 events, as well as whole branches of the game's storyline which lead to the game's endings.
-If you're interested in the non-technical perspective about the writing style, setting and other elements of our narrative, please read the [Writing Style and Worldbuilding] (writing_style_and_worldbuilding.md) document.
-It is recommended that you read that file, as given the game's quirky nature (both as a result of a dreamlike, intentionally 'undefined' setting and the fact that for a long time it was a one-man project; maybe it still is), it can be surprisingly hard to separate what's technical and what's non-technical.
+If you're interested in the non-technical perspective about the writing style, setting and other elements of our narrative, please read the [Writing Style and Worldbuilding](writing_style_and_worldbuilding.md) document.
+It is recommended that you read that file, as given the game's quirky nature (both as a result of a dreamlike, intentionally 'undefined' setting and the fact that for a long time it was a one-man project;
+maybe it still is), it can be surprisingly hard to separate what's technical and what's non-technical.
 Programming is obviously technical and writing is obviously not but there's also a whole lot of game design which is sometimes like programming, sometimes like writing and often its own thing.

 The API itself is not as good as I hoped it would be, for several reasons.
 The big one is that it relies on functions as first-class objects (e.g.